 To get people involved, relationships need to be built and trust formed, which requires ongoing preparatory work with professionals such as support workers and the lifelong learning team, by working with these professionals and organisations we can reach as many people as possible in the communities we work in.

-Health in Mind Equal Access Group
+Woodland Activities with Health in Mind Equal Access Group

 In conjunction with Health in Mind and as part of our equal access program to support people from ethnic minority communities in Edinburgh we do walks across Edinburgh involving various fun woodland activities so participants can learn about the forest and the trees and have a bit of fun together.

-In our recent trip to Morden Woods participants learned about the varieties of tree species, heard tales about the secrets of the forest and how early peoples might have survived here by using the bark to ward off infection and elderberries to make a tasty brew!
+In our recent trip to Moredun Woods participants learned about the varieties of tree species, heard tales about the secrets of the forest and how early peoples might have survived here by using the bark to ward off infection and elderberries to make a tasty brew!

 We shared some sage advice about the tree species, told stories about the woods and went on the hunt for twigs to help make Woodland Eyes.
 Later we sat down together to make them and everyone thoroughly enjoyed themselves.

 One person from the group said she really enjoyed walking about and connecting with nature rather than just going for a drive and said she couldn’t wait to come next week.
 She said: “It’s nice to hear the sound of birds in the woods, rather than being stuck in the car.”

 Another said she really enjoyed learning about where she could take her kids to play and discovering new play areas.

 Our jogging group in Oxgangs has been a great success so far, encouraging people to connect with their community, make friendships and get out and about.
 We hope that by creating supportive and social jogging groups participants can reap the benefits of exercise and learn to love the outdoors.